Financial and Welfare Support for 16-19 Students

 If you are 16-19 and live in a household with a gross annual income of £28,000 or below, you may be eligible for support with meals and travel.

 - Please note, financial support and entitlement to loans and bursaries are evaluated on a case-by-case basis.

 - To apply for financial support, you must be enrolled on an eligible Leeds City College course.

 - If the below information doesn’t answer your questions, you may be able to find out more information from our policies or useful resources.

 Help with Travel

-You may be able to receive assistance with the cost of travel to and from college if you live more than 1.5 miles from your campus of study and your gross household income is £28,000 or below.
-The shortest walking route on Google Maps is used to calculate the distance.
+You may be able to receive assistance with the cost of travel to and from college if your household income is £28,000 or below.

 Passes may be provided for the use of First West Yorkshire, Arriva, TransDev and Metro.
 This is at the discretion of Leeds City College and the most suitable method of transport will be determined upon receipt of a successful application.